Counterexamples to Minkowski's Uniqueness Conjecture and Escape of Mass in Positive Characteristic: Escape of Mass

 \subsubsection{Proof of Theorem \ref{longVec}}

-We shall first prove Theorem \ref{longVec}.
 Our proof is very similar to Margulis' proof of the analogous result in $\mathbb{R}^d$, which can be found in the appendix of \cite{TW}.
 We shall include the proof for completeness.
-In order to prove Theorem \ref{longVec}, we shall need an analogue of Minkowski's Second Theorem (see \cite{Mah} for example). \begin{theorem} Let $\lambda_i(\mathfrak{x})$ be the successive minima of $\mathfrak{x}\in \left[\mathcal{L}_d\right]$, that is
+In order to prove Theorem \ref{longVec}, we shall need an analogue of Minkowski's Second Theorem. \begin{theorem}[Equation (25) in \cite{Mah}] Let $\lambda_i(\mathfrak{x})$ be the successive minima of $\mathfrak{x}=g\mathcal{R}^d\in \mathcal{L}_d$, that is

 Then,